danish-am/aws-migration-project/README.md

 ### 2️⃣ **Resetting State for Migration**

-- To simulate a migration of existing infrastructure, the Terraform state was deleted (by removing `terraform.tfstate`), leaving the infrastructure deployed in AWS but **untracked by Terraform.**
+- To simulate a migration of existing infrastructure, the Terraform state was deleted (by removing `terraform.tfstate`), leaving the infrastructure deployed in AWS but **untracked by Terraform**.

 📝 **Goal:** re-import these resources back into Terraform management.

 ---

 ### 3️⃣ **New Project Setup (`terraform_new/`)**